jchan172/scratch-cms/Post-Setup.md

 	git push origin master
 	git push heroku master

+If you go to your web site (yourwebsitename.herokuapp.com), you ought to see the standard Scratch CMS page.
+You'll have to edit this home page to your liking (see next section).

+Remember to create your account on your web site (yourwebsitename.herokuapp.com/signup) so that you can start adding content.
+Note that only one user may exist, so don't worry about people going to the signup page and creating accounts.

 ###Customizing the Home Page
 The only thing you really need to do now is customize the home page to the way you want.
 It's front-end UI work, so you'll only be working with HTML, CSS, and maybe JavaScript.
 You can use any text editor/IDE to do your editing, but we recommended Sublime Text.
 It's so good that we go out of our way to promote it with these two sentences.